Meritus99/better-half-of-humanity/README.md

 ## Setup
 To install this repository, follow these steps:

+- Open the terminal to create a new directory:
+  - mkdir femme-fatale-gallery
+- Change to the newly created directory:
+  - cd femme-fatale-gallery
 - Clone the repository:
   - git clone https://github.com/meritus99/femme-fatale-gallery.git
 - Navigate into the project directory: